Essential Oils to Enhance Movement

 • Around the bikini line (think where your leg creases when you lift it)

-Approximately seventy-five percent of lymphatic fluid drains down the left side of your body, so apply essential oils more aggressively on the left side of the neck and the left clavicle.
+Approximately 75% of lymphatic fluid drains down the left side of the body, so apply essential oils more aggressively on the left side of the neck and the left clavicle.

 3. Breathe™

 A key component of movement is the breath.
 We naturally work to breathe deeper during our yoga practice to take in more oxygen for the body and the brain.
-Vibrant Blue Oils Breathe™ blend opens and soothes the physical airways to allow for enhanced oxygen intake during exercise.
-On an emotional level, the lungs also take in” and “let go” of emotional energy.
-Vibrant Blue Oils Lung Support in combination with yoga breathing can help release feelings of grief, bereavement, regret, loss, remorse that can obstruct ability of the lungs to accept and relinquish.
-Both Breathe™ and Lung Support™ can be inhaled or topically applied over the lungs before yoga to optimize breath.
-Breathe™ contains hot oils and should be diluted with another oil (like coconut oil or olive oil) prior to topical application.
+Vibrant Blue Oils Breathe™ blend opens and soothes the physical airways, allowing for enhanced oxygen intake during exercise.
+On an emotional level, the lungs also take in and release emotional energy.
+Vibrant Blue Oils Lung Support, in combination with yoga breathing, can help release feelings of grief, bereavement, regret, loss, and remorse that can obstruct the lungs’ ability to accept and release.
+Both Breathe™ and Lung Support™ can be inhaled or applied topically over the lungs before yoga to optimize breathing.
+Breathe™ contains hot oils and should be diluted with another oil (like coconut oil or olive oil) before topical application.

 Featured Oils: